kellyjanderson/YTMGPT/README.md

 - **No Bullying or Harassment**: Bullying, harassment, and other forms of aggression are not tolerated here.
 Let's build each other up, not tear each other down.

-- **Be Excellent to Each Other**: Avoid being a general... well, you know.
-Be thoughtful, be helpful, and be cool.
+- **Be Excellent to Each Other**: Be thoughtful, be helpful, and be cool.

 ### Making Contributions